 Active ribbon mics have self-noise, but passive ribbon mics do not.

 For the reasons stated above, active ribbon microphones also have self-noise.

-Passive ribbon microphones, on the other hand, do not have self-noise ratings because there are no devices in the mics that add noise to the signal.
+On the other hand, passive ribbon microphones do not have self-noise ratings because there are no devices in the mics that add noise to the signal.